sandialabs/slycat/README.md

 You can log in with any username as long as the password is the same as the username.
 For example:
 Username: slycat
 Password: slycat
-Also, your browser will probably notify you of a potential privacy issue because we provide a self-signed certificate.
+Also, your browser will probably notify you of a privacy issue because we provide a self-signed certificate.
 You can proceed anyway.
 4. You can ssh to your local slycat container:
 `ssh slycat@localhost -p 2222`
 The password is `slycat`
 5. Once inside your container, you can update the Slycat source code like so:
     a. `cd ~/src/slycat`
     b. `git pull`
 Slycat will automatically restart to pick up any new changes.
 6. To exit your container: